EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

 ... but passing the bindings, pre-loaded, as arguments is more convenient.

 ### Predication Success
 Recall from the section on [backtracking]() that the job of a predication is to be `true` when its arguments "are set to values that are (or mean) what the predication means".
-So, `file_n_of` should be `true` if `x_binding` and `i_binding` have `.value` properties that mean "file" in the world it is implementing.
+So, `file_n_of` should be `true` if `x_binding` and `i_binding` have values that mean "file" in the world it is implementing.

-Predications functions are [python generator functions]() so they can return multiple values iteratively by calling the Python `yield` operator (we'll see this used next). `true` is indicated by `yield`ing the `state` object, as is, to indicate that this predication is `true` for the current state (i.e. values) of the arguments. `false` is indicated by calling Python `return` directly: i.e. returning without yielding anything.
+Predications functions must be [Python generator functions]() so they can return multiple values iteratively by calling the Python `yield` operator (we'll see this used next). `true` is indicated by `yield`ing the `state` object, as is, to indicate that this predication is `true` for the current state (i.e. values) of the arguments. `false` is indicated by calling Python `return` directly: returning without yielding anything.

-Here's a simple example: Let's say this program only has 1 file in it, called `file1.txt`.
+Here's a simple example: Let's say a program we are building an interface to only has 1 file in it, called `file1.txt`.
 We could implement `file_n_of` like this:
 ~~~
 def file_n_of(state, x_binding, i_binding):
     if x_binding.value is not None and x_binding.value[0] == "file1.txt":